MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-ubuntu.md

 Prerequisites: *This tutorial assumes that you have already completed the [steps required to gain access](/gettingstarted/access) to the MIMIC dataset on PhysioNet.*

 Note that this install was written and tested using Mac OS X and Ubuntu 15.04.
+If you feel there are key details missing, please [raise an issue](https://github.com/MIT-LCP/mimic-website/issues) with your suggested improvements - we would love to incorporate them!

 There are two options for installing MIMIC-III locally in a PostgreSQL database: